-The great thing about all these ideas, is that they are interchangeable.
-If you don’t like peanut butter, you could make Chocolate Hazelnut Coffee Teddy Bear Truffles or Triple Chocolate Truffle Teddy Bears.
-There’s so many possibilities.
+The great thing about all these ideas is that they are interchangeable.
+If you don't like peanut butter, you could make Chocolate Hazelnut Coffee Teddy Bear Truffles or Triple Chocolate Truffle Teddy Bears.
+There are so many possibilities.

 For today, let's just start with these Buckeye Bears.

 RELATED: Find dozens of easy fudge recipes at HowToMakeEasyFudge.com.